ssfsx17/ffpnp/readable.md

     perform a Chakra-using [Martial Arts](#martial-arts) technique, you may choose to also perform *Form Shift* immediately afterwards.
--   **Move: Lifefont:** After moving in map combat, or after using Maneuver in mapless combat, you regain an amount of HP equal to 10% of your maximum.
+-   **Move: Lifefont:** After moving in map combat, or after using Maneuver in mapless combat, you regain an amount of HP equal to Level \* Vitality \* 0.01

 | Weapon Proficiency | Armor Proficiency |
 |--------------------|-------------------|